David Gans: Writings

-Gans was also the author of: Gebulat ha-Eretz, a work on cosmography, which is in all probability identical to the Zurat ha-Eretz, published in Constantinople under the name of "David Avazi" ("avaz" means "goose" in Hebrew, a reference to the surname "Gans", which means "goose" in Yiddish); Magen David, an astronomical treatise, a part of which is included in the Nechmad ve'naim mentioned below; the mathematical works Ma'or ha-Ḳatan, Migdal David, and Prozdor, which are no longer in existence; Nechmad ve'naim dealing with astronomy and mathematical geography, published with additions by Joel ben Jekuthiel of Glogau at Jessnitz, 1743.
+Gans was also the author of Gebulat ha-Eretz, a work on cosmography, which is in all probability identical to the Zurat ha-Eretz, published in Constantinople under the name of "David Avazi" (avaz means "goose" in Hebrew, a reference to the surname Gans, which means "goose" in German); Magen David, an astronomical treatise, a part of which is included in the Nechmad ve'naim mentioned below; the mathematical works Ma'or ha-Ḳatan, Migdal David, and Prozdor, which are no longer in existence; Nechmad ve'naim dealing with astronomy and mathematical geography, published with additions by Joel ben Jekuthiel of Glogau at Jessnitz, 1743.
 This work is divided into 12 chapters and 305 paragraphs.
 In the introduction the author gives a historical survey of the development of astronomy and mathematical geography among the nations.
 Although acquainted with the work of Copernicus, Gans followed the Ptolemaic system, attributing the Copernican system to the Pythagoreans.
 He also ventures to assert that the prophet Daniel made a mistake in computation.
 A Latin translation of the introduction, and a résumé made by Hebenstreit, are appended to the Nechmad ve'naim.

+Gans claims that Abraham and Solomon knew astronomy, and that the Egyptians learned astronomy from Jacob, which they then taught to the Greeks.

+Gans took inspiration from Josippon and Maimonides.
+Gans' work is a hybrid of two parallel stories of world and Jewish history.
+While not as cutting-edge a historian as his contemporary, Azariah de Rossi, his books introduced historiography to the Ashkenazi audience, making him a forerunner of subsequent developments in Jewish culture.
+Gans' work can be seen as a defense of the traditional dissemination of knowledge.